Probability : Mathematical Classical A Priori Definition of Probability

 The sum of the probabilities of occurrence and non-occurrence of an event is 1.

-⇒ For an event, Probability of Success + Probability of Failure = 1
+⇒ Probability of Success + Probability of Failure = 1

-The values m and mc represent number of choices, they cannot be negative.
+The values m and mc represent number of choices and as such they cannot be

-They can be either positive or zero [Zero is neither negative nor positive].
+They can be either positive integers or zero.

 • Probabilities are positive Rational Numbers